insurance car insurance

 How does age affect car insurance rates in North Carolina?

 As is common in every state, young drivers in North Carolina pay substantially more for car insurance than other age groups.
-The average premium for teens is significantly higher than the state average, whereas North Carolina drivers in their 20s will pay about the same as the state average.
+The average premium for teens is significantly higher than the state average of $107 per month.

 North Carolina car insurance rates by city